symfony-si/symfony-docs-sl/cookbook/form/form_collections.rst

     work to ensure that the relationship between the ``Task`` and the removed ``Tag`` is properly removed.

-    In Doctrine, you have two side of the relationship: the owning side and the inverse side.
-Normally in this case you'll have a ``ManyToMany`` relation and the deleted tags will disappear and persist correctly (adding new tags also works effortlessly).
+    In Doctrine, you have two sides of the relationship: the owning side and the inverse side.
+Normally in this case you'll have a many-to-many relationship and the deleted tags will disappear and persist correctly (adding new tags also works effortlessly).

-    But if you have an ``OneToMany`` relation or a ``ManyToMany`` with a ``mappedBy`` on the Task entity (meaning Task is the "inverse" side), you'll need to do more work for the removed tags to persist correctly.
+    But if you have a one-to-many relationship or a many-to-many relationship with a ``mappedBy`` on the Task entity (meaning Task is the "inverse" side), you'll need to do more work for the removed tags to persist correctly.